-Many of the differences between the original Rogue Abrams GHD (GH-1) and the redesigned Abrams 2.0 are obvious in the above picture.
+Many of the differences between the original Rogue Abrams (GH-1) and the redesigned Abrams 2.0 are obvious in the above picture.
 Before I get into all the new stuff, let’s talk about what’s the same.

 Abrams GHD Review – What hasn’t changed

-As the name accurately implies, both versions of the Abrams are tanks.
-There is no shortage of positive reviews on the original Abrams GH-1 that point out how solid it is and how impressed customers are with the stability of it, and the same reviews are slowly rolling in on the 2.0.
+As the name accurately implies both versions of the Abrams are tanks.
+There’s no shortage of positive reviews on the original Abrams GH-1 that point out how solid it is and how impressed customers are with the stability of it, and the same reviews are slowly rolling in on the 2.0.
 I can tell you first hand that at 6’4″ and 220 pound, the 2.0 doesn’t shift under my weight one bit.
 I am as confident on my Abrams as I could ever expect to be.

-Both Abrams take up roughly the same amount of space, but technically the 2.0 does have a slightly larger footprint by a few inches.
+Both Abrams take up roughly the same amount of space, but technically the 2.0 does have a slightly larger footprint by a couple inches.
 It’s okay though, it’s part of what makes it even more stable than the original.
 I’ll cover that in a sec.

 The split-pad on both models are exactly the same.
 The foot-plate and rollers are also the same, although there is currently no upgrade option for upholstered rollers like the original Abrams had.
 Both models have holes for band pegs, but the 2.0 has four sets vs just one set.
 Wheels are also standard on both models.

-Oh yeah, there is one more thing that didn’t change despite all the upgrades you’ll read about below, and that is the price.
+There is one more thing that didn’t change despite all the upgrades you’ll read about below, and that is the price.
 The 2.0 is still $695 just like its predecessor.
 Hell of a deal!

 GHD Review – What’s new with the 2.0

 So what’s new with the 2.0?
 Well the most obvious upgrade is the swing-arm.
 The swing-arm on the 2.0 allows you to very quickly make adjustments for switching between users and exercises.
 Pull a pin and move it where you want; done.
 No unscrewing, no lifting and sliding down a square tube shaft, and no tightening things back down.
-Now, making adjustments is about as fast as it’ll ever be.
+Making adjustments is about as fast as it’ll ever be.
 Actually, the only GHD with even faster adjustments is this bad boy below (obviously the inspiration for the Abrams 2.0).

 The next major change is the frame.
 You can see the frame that was used for the original Abrams was your standard back leg with a fork-shaped front end that stuck out in front of the whole unit to keep it stable.
 It works, obviously; most GHDs have this sort of frame.
-However, the frame on the new Abrams has single piece chassis construction along the length that eliminates all those joints that may move when the GHD is under intense use.
+That said, the frame on the new Abrams has single piece chassis construction along the length that eliminates all those joints that may move when the GHD is under intense use.
 Also, because of the way the frame flares outwards from the rear, it’s even more stable.
 Look at them side-by-side and it becomes obvious which design would be more stable.

-The 2.0 also uses 2″x3″ 11-gauge steel just like you’d find on the Rogue Infinity power racks.
+The 2.0 also uses 2″x3″ 11-gauge steel just like you’d find on the Rogue Infinity racks.
 The original Abrams used 2″ square steel tubing instead.
 Both are very strong; it’s not like the steel on the old Abrams was bad, it’s just even stronger now.
 The 2.0 also allows for vertical adjustment of the foot plate, the GH-1 did not.
 Also the hardware appears to be beefier than on the GH-1.